Karl Ludvigsen - Corvette - America's Star-Spangled Sports Car

 What makes Corvette - America's Star-Spangled Sports Car: The Complete History, 1953-1982 unique is the fact that Ludvigsen does not stop at recounting what happened or cataloging model-year changes, equipment options, etc. (though these facts are well covered).
 He has added depth to the Corvette story through his desire to understand why the Corvette evolved as it did.
 Drawing on his many years in the industry and his expertise as an automotive historian, Ludvigsen takes the reader behind the scenes to reveal an insider's view of the people and events that gave rise to America's favorite sports car.

-Alternate view of Corvette - America's Star-Spangled Sports Car.
+Sample page spread from Corvette - America's Star-Spangled Sports Car.

 Chapter 36: Racing Four by Four